Nursing Negligence Claims

 How much will it cost to make a claim for nursing negligence?

 TRUE Solicitors will manage your claim on a ‘No win, no fee’ basis, so there is no financial risk to you.
 Our charges to you are dependent upon the individual type of case, and are typically a percentage of the compensation that we obtain for you.
-The charges will be no more than 25% of your compensation amount.
+The charges will be no more than 25 per cent of your compensation amount.

 How do I start an nursing negligence claim?